nodejs/node-addon-api/doc/maybe.md

 # Maybe (template)

-Class `Napi::Maybe<T>` represents an maybe empty value: every `Maybe` is either `Just` and contains a value, or `Nothing`, and does not. `Maybe` types are very common in node-addon-api code, as they represent the function may throw a JavaScript exception and cause the program unable to evaluation any JavaScript code until the exception is been handled.
+Class `Napi::Maybe<T>` represents a value that may be empty: every `Maybe` is either `Just` and contains a value, or `Nothing`, and does not. `Maybe` types are very common in node-addon-api code, as they represent that the function may throw a JavaScript exception and cause the program to be unable to evaluate any JavaScript code until the exception has been handled.

 Typically, the value wrapped in `Napi::Maybe<T>` is [`Napi::Value`] and its subclasses.